 Mechanisms Maintaining Two Feeding Strategies in the Moth Symmetrischema lavernella

-Cruz Maysonet, Stephanie, Department of Environmental Sciences, University of Virginia
+Cruz Maysonet, Stephanie, Environmental Sciences - Graduate School of Arts and Sciences, University of Virginia

 Roulston, T'Ai, Blandy Experimental Farm, University of Virginia